Heinz Rudolf Kunze

 Kula Shaker burst onto the UK scene in 1995, heralding a wave of late-'60s influenced bands without Oasis' terminal plagiarism problem.
 As the son of actress Hayley Mills, singer/guitarist/chief writer Crispian Mills was never going to be short of a bob or two, which instantly rose hackles with the notorious snobbery-reversal of the British music press, as did his rather unwise comments concerning the religious use of the swastika (perfectly true; the Nazis reversed an ancient Hindu symbol.
 Just don't say so in interviews).

-For all that, K is a glorious technicolour blast of an album; vibrant, uplifting pop/rock with some great keyboards (not a synth in sight).
+When it finally appeared, K was a glorious technicolour blast of an album; vibrant, uplifting pop/rock with some great keyboards (not a synth in sight).
 The album's best track (and major hit), opener Hey Dude doesn't feature any Mellotron, but the three tracks that do are all worthy of attention, especially lesser hit Tattva, with some great overdubbed flutes and strings and a superbly creaky pitch-bend at the end (can't fake that effect!).
 The album's only real letdown is that they didn't use the Mellotron more; several other tracks would probably have benefitted from its use.
 Saying that, it's easy to reach 'Mellotron overload'; maybe they were right to hold back a bit.
+2011's massively-expanded K-15 two-disc edition comes in two versions, irritatingly, the Japanese release, including all those hard-to-find b-sides and the UK one, which loses most of the b-sides, but adds an entire gig from Bath Moles.
+Both versions include an unreleased single, Slipping Away and one of 'Mum's Living Room Demos', If We Were One, background Mellotron strings present and correct on both, plus flutes on another of those demos, Magic Theatre.

 See: Samples etc.